hardikrangucha/hardikrangucha/README.md

 </div>

 ---
 ## 🚀 About Me

 I’m a **Cloud & DevOps Enthusiast** with a strong foundation in cybersecurity, backed by a **Master’s degree in Information Technology with a specialization in Cybersecurity**.
-I’m passionate about architecting, automating, and securing systems that solve real-world challenges.This GitHub is my living portfolio — a space where I showcase my projects and document my continuous learning journey.
+I’m passionate about architecting, automating, and securing systems that solve real-world challenges.
+This GitHub serves as my living portfolio — a space where I showcase my projects and document my continuous learning journey.

 🛠️ Currently working on: **Cloud-native solutions (AWS & GCP), CI/CD automation, and secure DevOps workflows**